adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 ### Create a rule

 Your organization may come up with its own rules.
-Let's say you decide that /filter's with "ALLOW" should not be permitted to specify the value using a /glob setting.
+Let's say you decide that /filter's with type "ALLOW" should not be permitted to specify the value using a /glob setting.
 Let's implement that.

 - Edit `dispatcher-config-basic/rules/experiment_rules.json`
 - Delete its contents and replace it with the following: